tainn/bzw/README.md

 ### Logic

 By utilizing some form of logic, one line doesn't have to equal just one object creation.
-The example [below](#Snippet) creates nine different objects under some key.
+The example below creates nine different objects under some key.

 ## Snippet

+### Usage

 ```py
 import bzw